One of the biggest misconceptions about President Barack Obama's health care overhaul isn't who the law will cover, but rather who it won't.

 To be sure, it's estimated that the Affordable Care Act would greatly increase the number of insured Americans.
 The law has a provision that requires most Americans to be insured or face a tax penalty.
 It also calls for an expansion of Medicaid, a government-funded program that covers the health care costs of low-income and disabled Americans.

 Additionally, starting in 2014, there will be tax credits to help middle-class Americans buy coverage.
-The Supreme Court is expected to hand down a decision this month on whether to uphold the law completely or
+The Supreme Court is expected to hand down a decision this month on whether to uphold the law completely or strike down parts or all of it.

 If it survives, about 93 percent of all non-elderly, legal U.S. residents will be covered by 2016.
 That's up from 82 percent this year.
 Still, millions of illegal immigrants won't qualify for coverage.
 This population will account for roughly 26 percent of those who will remain uninsured, according to Urban Institute, a nonpartisan think tank.
 And many legal U.S. residents will go without insurance, too.